Heying778/Diary/README.md

-# Yingying's diary
+# Yingying's diary 09/08/22

-## Today, science tells us that the essence of nature is serenity.</h2>
+## Today, science tells us that the essence of nature is serenity.

 **Serenity** is a constant.
 You and I are pilgrims of the stratosphere.
 It is a sign of things to come.